spidoosho/BlazorChess/README.md

 # BlazorChess

-Play local chess on your browser with your friend!
+Play local chess with your friend in your browser!

 Project is currently live on [Azure server here](https://blazorchess.azurewebsites.net).

-You can find user and developer documentation in [the Documentation directory](https://github.com/spiduso/BlazorChess/tree/main/Documentations)
+You can find user and developer documentation in [the Documentations directory](https://github.com/spiduso/BlazorChess/tree/main/Documentations)